Ank-22/College-R-Programming/README.md

 # R Prpgramming
- Repo contains the Course of R programming provided by my colleg
+ Repo contains the Course of R programming provided by my college